DanWahlin/CopilotAdventures/Challenges/2-Intermediate/The-Celestial-Alignment-of-Lumoria.md

 1. Sort the list of planets based on their distance from the Lumorian Sun.
 1. Traverse the sorted list of planets.
-1. For each planet, check the planets that are closer to the Lumorian Sun to see if they cast a shadow on it.
+1. For each planet, check the planets that are closer to the Lumorian Sun to see if they cast a shadow on other planets.
 1. Output the light intensity each planet receives.